Masbateño language: Masbatenyo and its neighboring languages

 McFarland presented different views on the classification of the language spoken in Masbate.
 One view excluded Masbate and the southern part of Sorsogon from the Bikol area on the grounds that the language spoken in these areas was not Bikol.
-The other view considered the language as dialect of Bikol.
+The other view considered the language as a dialect of Bikol.

-Other claim on the language of Masbate was that 'the language and dialects of Masbate are basically Visayan, with the major influence being Cebuano.'
+Another claim on the language of Masbate was that 'the language and dialects of Masbate are basically Visayan, with the major influence being Cebuano.'
 Zorc made a subgrouping and reconstruction of the Bisayan dialects and included Masbatenyo in his work.
 He stated that while it is true that there are immigrants from the areas that speak Bikol, Cebuano and Hiligaynon languages, the "native dialect" throughout the island is Masbatenyo.

 Zorc presented four types of intelligibility among the Bisayan languages and dialects: a) natural or primary intelligibility, where speakers of different dialects can communicate freely, even they never hear the other dialect before (e.g. Bulalakawnon and Ratagnon, Capiznon and Hiligaynon); b) learned or secondary intelligibility, where speakers can adjust to another dialect in a matter of time (e.g. Bulalakawnon and Aklanon); c) sesquilingualism, whereby a speaker is fluent in his native language (dialect), but can only understand (not speak) another (Waray and Cebuano, where speakers of both languages can understand both perfectly but speakers of Cebuano understand Waray poorly); and d) one-way intelligibility, whereby A understands B but B does not understand A.

 Masbatenyo speakers in the town of Masbate belong to the fourth kind.
-The residents of the town can readily understand the speech of the outsiders but the outsiders cannot understand the speech of the local residents.
-Speakers can understand Sorsoganon, Capiznon, Hiligaynon, and Cebuano but the latter experience varying degrees of difficulty in understanding Masbatenyo.
+The residents of the town can readily understand the speech of the outsiders, but the outsiders cannot understand the speech of the locals.
+Speakers can understand Sorsoganon, Capiznon, Hiligaynon, and Cebuano, but the latter experience varying degrees of difficulty in understanding Masbatenyo.

 Regarding the duration of the Bisayan occupancy of the Central Philippines, Zorc reported that there are no pre-Hispanic writings that would account for their existence in the area.
 Zorc stipulated that current speakers of many of the Bisayan languages and dialects could have given up their original languages long ago in favor of an intrusive or more prestigious language, or in favor of the language already spoken in the region that they invaded and conquered.